 Use your last morning in Monteverde for a lighter activity:

-Then begin the 3.5–4 hour drive to La Fortuna, passing by Lake Arenal and stunning volcanic scenery.
-If the volcano is showing, be sure to snap pictures of it!
-The first part of this drive, the roads can be rough and bumpy.
-But the second half, all smooth and paved.
+Then begin the 3.5 to 4 hour drive to La Fortuna, passing Lake Arenal and some beautiful volcanic scenery along the way.
+If the volcano is visible, be sure to stop for photos.
+The first part of the drive can be rough and bumpy, but the second half is smooth and paved.

-Upon arrival in La Fortuna, check into your hotel and rest up for the final 4 days!
+Once you arrive in La Fortuna, check into your hotel and rest up for the final four days of your trip.
 Here are our recommendations for the best places to stay in La Fortuna, organized by different budget levels.

-For dinner, we recommend a soda called Tiquicia Restaurante – nice atmosphere, good food.
-It took awhile for our food to come, but once it did, it was very good.
+For dinner, we recommend Tiquicia Restaurante, a soda with a nice atmosphere and good food.
+Our meal took quite a while to arrive, but once it did, it was very good.

 Ad for Facebook Group Achieve Your Bucket List.
 Community of travelers helping each other achieve travel dreams.